 U.S. Target: 53.4 percent

-How Are We Doing?The percentage of Utah women with a normal prepregnancy BMI has decreased over the last decade to a low of 50.7% in 2016, which is lower than the Healthy People objective of 57.8%.
-The decrease in normal BMI is paired with an increase in the percentage of women with an obese prepregnancy BMI.
-The proportion of women with an obese prepregnancy BMI has increased each year from 14.5% in 2005 to 21.0% in 2016.
+How Are We Doing?The percentage of Utah women with a healthy prepregnancy BMI (18.5 - 25) has decreased over the last decade to a low of 47.1% in 2020.
+Utah's rate is the same as the Healthy People 2030 objective of 47.1%.
+The proportion of Utah women with an obese prepregnancy BMI has increased each year from 14.5% in 2005 to 23.7% in 2020.

-What Is Being Done?In an effort to reduce the rate of obesity in reproductive aged women, emphasis is being placed on maternal preconception health to help women achieve optimal weight and health prior to pregnancy.
+What Is Being Done?In an effort to reduce the rate of obesity in reproductive-aged women, the emphasis is being placed on maternal preconception health to help women achieve optimal weight and health prior to pregnancy.